Ayurvedic Massage: Ancient India’s Best-Kept Secret

 Travelling through the sea of life our bodies gather barnacles of conditioning through diverse experiences.
 These ‘barnacles’ are sub-conscious areas of tension that house our history of emotional baggage, such as defences and vulnerabilities.
 Weighed down with emotional toxicity, our body armours itself against attacks from past ‘ghosts’.
 A sensitive Ayurvedic massage therapist is able to read an individual’s body map of aches, pains, lumps and bumps, fully aware that every touch evokes certain emotions and gently facilitates the ‘letting-go’ of unresolved wounds.

 During an Ayurvedic massage a subtle transfer of electromagnetic energy takes place between the therapist and the client so it is important to trust and feel ‘good vibes’ with your chosen therapist.
-One must feel receptive and safe in order to allow the energy of the therapist to facilitate the healing process.
-In turn a wave of unconditional love and compassion flows through the therapist as they respect the faith you have placed in them, an honour not taken lightly.
+One must feel receptive and safe in order to allow the energy of the therapist.
+In turn, a wave of unconditional love and compassion flows through the therapist as they respect the faith you have placed in them, an honour not taken lightly.
 Perhaps that’s why the Ayurvedic word for oil is sneha; a term also synonymous with love, kindness and tenderness; all the feelings that should engulf you during an Ayurvedic body massage.
 If love is the panacea, then an Ayurvedic oil massage is a great way to get a good dose of unconditional love.

 Most forms of Ayurvedic massage therapy for the body begins with a preliminary oil massage and may then proceed to a more specialised technique…